Article

 Building a top-tier user experience to attract end-users

-There are multiple definitions for user experience.
-One widely used is from Nielsen Norman Group, which defines it as all aspects of the end user's interaction with the company, its services, and its products.
-For the user experience to be exemplary, it must meet the customers' needs without fuss or bother.
-In the energy space, you must begin by understanding household owners' existing processes and pain points to build a product that serves them effectively.
+User experience encompasses all aspects of a user's interaction with a company, its services, and its products.
+In the energy space, you must begin by understanding household owners' existing processes and pain points before building a product that serves them effectively.
+Engineering, marketing, and design must all work towards a common goal: a coherent service with simple product messaging.

 • Simplicity

 Energy solutions have never been known for their simplicity, and often, home energy management systems need to be simpler for average households to understand or know how they work.
 What does simplicity mean in practice?
 To name a few, avoid unnecessary steps in the service onboarding, which only add to the user's cognitive load.
-For example, the Synergi app takes only a few clicks to create an account, link a vehicle, and set up smart charging preferences without the need of hardware installations.
-We ask only for the information we need to set up the service, nothing else!
-We want to keep the customation settings for users in minimum since the biggest benefit in our service is monetary savings trough smart automations.
+For example, the Synergi app takes only a few clicks to create an account, link a device, and set up optimisation preferences without the need of hardware installations.
+Synergi only asks for the information needed to set up the service, nothing else!
+We want to keep the customation settings for users at minimum since the biggest benefit in our service is monetary savings trough smart automations.
 Focus in easy setup and let automations take care of the rest.

 • Transparency